7 Ways to Refresh Your Marketing for the New Year

 Customize your 404 page

 Create a custom 404 error page so that if someone lands on a broken link on your website, they’re not greeted with a boring string of error text.
 On a custom 404 page, you can also add popular links to give website visitors somewhere to go.
-Check out mine at www.missmegabug.com/404.
+View mine at www.missmegabug.com/404.

 If you designed your own website, search “custom 404 page” and your website platform, such as “Squarespace” for a tutorial.

-Check in on your SEO.
+Check in on your SEO

 Search engine optimization (SEO) helps your website appear as close to the top of related search results as possible.
 It’s super important, but it can also be overwhelming.